rifqialamsyh/rifqialamsyh/README.md

 ### 👋 Hi, I’m Rifqi

-An Universitas Pendidikan Indonesia student who takes a computer engineering study program and has an interest in Front-End Developer.
+An Universitas Pendidikan Indonesia student who takes a computer engineering study program and has an interest in Software Development.

-- 🌱 I’m currently learning about Web Development
+- 🌱 I’m currently learning about Cloud Computing in Bangkit 2023

 <p align="left">
 <a href="https://github.com/rifqialamsyh">